Myra M. Clark

 - Center for Community Transitions – 2014 to present

 - New Beginnings SAB Counselor/Director of Operations – 2010 to present

-The Center for Women, Program Manager, 2014- present
+The Center for Women, Program Director, 2014- present

 I believe there are good people in prison that deserve a chance to be the best person they can be if given the tools and opportunity to succeed.

 - A.S.
 Criminal Justice Technology– Central Piedmont Community College

 - NCDPS– Correctional Officer, Case Manager

 - Correctional Officer, NC Department of Public Safety, 2008-2010

 - Program Assistant and Case Manager, Center for Community Transitions, Center for Women 2010-2014